Anoncheg1/emacs-async1/README.md

 2. Install via `M-x package-install RET async1 RET`

 ### With `use-package`
-If your package is available on MELPA, add this to your init file:
+Add this to your init file:

 ```elisp
 (use-package async1